Coding Speech through Vocal Tract Kinematics: Experiments Results

-We evaluate the articulatory encodec on speech corpora from other languages: 7 European languages (German, Dutch, Portuguese, Italian, Polish, Spanish, French) from multilingual LibriSpeech \cite{pratap2020mls} and 3 East Asian languages (Korean, Japanese, and Chinese (Mandarin)) from KSS \cite{park2018kss}, JVS \cite{takamichi2019jvs}, and AISHELL \cite{shi2020aishell}, respectively.
+We evaluate SPARC on speech corpora from other languages: 7 European languages (German, Dutch, Portuguese, Italian, Polish, Spanish, French) from multilingual LibriSpeech \cite{pratap2020mls} and 3 East Asian languages (Korean, Japanese, and Chinese (Mandarin)) from KSS \cite{park2018kss}, JVS \cite{takamichi2019jvs}, and AISHELL \cite{shi2020aishell}, respectively.
 Except for KSS, all corpora include multiple speakers.
-We randomly sampled 200 utterances from the test split of each corpus to evaluate the intelligibility of resynthesized speech.\footnote{We excluded samples with numbers to avoid converting Arabic numerals. } Table \ref{table:multilingua} compares WER and CER by ASR (Whisper) in each language.
-As no space is used for Japanese and Chinese, we omit the WER for these languages.
-We also evaluate the performance of a version of the model that is fine-tuned to the multilingual data, which is denoted as ML-R in Table \ref{table:multilingua}).
-The original English-only trained encodec is denoted as EN-R. See Appendix B.8. for details of the fine-tuning procedure.
+We randomly sampled 200 utterances from the test split of each corpus to evaluate the resynthesized speech.\footnote{We excluded samples with numerals to avoid converting Arabic numerals. } Table \ref{table:multilingua} compares the intelligibility (WER and CER using Whisper) and quality (UTMOS).
+As no interword spacing is used for Japanese and Chinese orthographic systems, words in these languages are not separated as straightforwardly as other languages.
+Therefore, we omit the WER for these languages.
+We also evaluate the performance of a multilingual version of the model that is obtained by fine-tuning to the multilingual data (denoted as ML-R in Table \ref{table:multilingua}).
+The original English-only trained model is denoted as EN-R. See Appendix B.8. for details of the fine-tuning procedure.